NLP-Project-CRT/NLP-Project/README.md

 ## Key Findings
 * Majority of the Repositories were in the Python programming language.
 * Many of the same words were spread across all the top 5 programming languages making for a unreliable prediction.
-* Decision TREE was our best performing model over all, however we were expecting better accuracy results on validate datasets.
+* Decision Tree was our best performing model over all, however we were expecting better accuracy results on validate datasets.